shoui520/shoui520.github.io/docs/shouimethod.md

 I've been saying audiobooks are cope for years.
 But how could I say such a thing?
 Technically they're THE listening content that uses the highest concentration of words, with the longest sentences and most complex vocabulary, so it *must* be the best for listening, right?
 Well, no. It's only good for pitch accent and training your working memory in Japanese.
 The fact that they have long sentences and complex vocabulary is a valid point, this makes them 'harder' than most content, but the language used is still right up a reading main's alley.
 The main concern is **audiobooks are too clear** and **too slow**, this is not reflective of real-world speech at all.
 I think, if you want to be "dekiru", you should get good enough to understand audiobooks, but at the same time, immerse in every other kind of listening content, that includes scripted and unscripted speech.

-## Stage 1.5
+## Stage 1.5 — cope saved by VNs
 Weird limbo phase I had between these two stages...
 I find it difficult to separate them cleanly.
 So I'll just make it clear what I was doing until I felt like I had advanced to "the next stage of learning".
 My immersion was still mainly listening, watching anime, j-drama, YouTube and listening to 声優ラジオ everyday, but truth be told, I was coping hard over reading.
-I still considered reading secondary to listening, (and to be honest, I still do in my philosophy), but I really wanted to reach my goal of being able to read an LNs in Japanese.
+I still considered reading secondary to listening, (and to be honest, I still do in my philosophy), but I really wanted to reach my goal of being able to read LNs in Japanese.
 I just found it too difficult to read a book in Japanese.
+You know, it was still really difficult to enjoy reading a book in Japanese, even after all that effort, because it was too difficult to understand *what* was actually going on, and that felt so excruciating and demotivating.
 So I coped, and stuck with listening.
 I finished about 8 books in total around this time, but I still sucked at reading.
 That's when I was introduced to visual novels, and started shilling them because they were far more engaging than books.
 That's what prompted me to make the [VN Guide](/vn) and say "VNs supercharged my reading".
 Because they did, before I read through a VN, I was coping *hard*.
 After that my reading noticeably improved and I felt more confident to read more, and I came back to books with my newfound skill and confidence.
 I keep saying "I was coping" because even though I avoided reading, I firmly believed that I was **stagnating** hard by continuing to do my listening-focused approach.
 I *knew* I needed to read more to improve.

+I found VN's easier to read in large amounts mainly because instead of a wall of text, all it took was a mouse click to feel like I am progressing, it's weird how that's all it takes for me to want to read more.

+If you feel like you are hard-coping right now about reading, here's what you should do now:

+- Find a VN you want to read.
+- Set yourself a goal to read a minimum of `20,000文字` per day.
+- Read that VN everyday.

+Do this with the setup in the [VN Guide](/vn).

+Your mining approach should be exactly the same as everything else, [this](#mining-setup-w-lapis-shoui-method).
+Just press the green button.
+Complex cards with full context and pictures are super overrated.

 So to conclude, I felt like I was done with this chapter of Japanese learning after I finished 8 novels, 2 VNs and had about 500 hours of RAW listening.

 ## Stage 2 — monolingual dictionaries & vocab count skyrocketing